094459/newsletter-oss-projects/README.md

 **chaos-machine**

 [chaos-machine](https://aws-oss.beachgeek.co.uk/4ao) is a complete chaos engineering workflow that enables customers to run controlled chaos experiments and test hypotheses related to system behaviour.
 Chaos Machine uses metric and alarm data from both Amazon CloudWatch and Prometheus as inputs to evaluate system behaviour before, during, and after the experiment.
 The Chaos Machine provides a simple, consistent way to organise and execute chaos experiments, and is appropriate to use for both building and conducting ad-hoc experiments or integrating into more sophisticated automation pipelines.
 Chaos Machine uses the AWS Fault Injection Service (FIS) to run controlled experiments, and AWS Step Functions and AWS Lambda for orchestration and execution.(#208)

+**cloudwatch-logs-analyzer**

+[cloudwatch-logs-analyzer](https://aws-oss.beachgeek.co.uk/4f2) is an interesting tool from **AWS Community Builder Hafiz Syed Ashir Hassan** that uses Amazon Agent Strands to analyse CloudWatch logs, identify errors, and provide solutions based on either its own knowledge or a connected knowledge base.
+He has put together a blog post to help you get started, [Automating CloudWatch Log Analysis with Amazon Strands Agent: Meet the CloudWatch Analyzer](https://aws-oss.beachgeek.co.uk/4f3). (#211)

 **cloudcatalog**